 \begin{proof} In fact, the first Vi\'{e}te formula (see \cite{Rah}) says that the coefficient $a_1$ ($a_0=1$) in (1) is equal to

 On the other hand, differentiating (1) $n-1$ times, we find $z_{n-1} = - a_1/ n$.
-Thus minding (2) we prove the first equality in (15).
-The second equality can be done similarly, using the properties of centroid, which is differentiation invariant, see, for instance, in \cite{Rah}.
-In order to establish the first equality in (16), we call formula (11) to find
+Thus in view of (2) we prove the first identity in (15).
+The second identity can be done similarly, using that a centroid is differentiation invariant, see, for instance, \cite{Rah}.
+In order to establish the first identity in (16), we call formula (11) to find

 Moreover, as a consequence of the second Vi\'{e}te formula, the coefficient $a_2$ in (1), which equals

 can be expressed as follows

 Hence letting $z=z_{n-2}$ in (18), and taking into account (15) with $z=0$, we deduce